765874 – Unification: Plot

 Gary Mitchell, after acquiring godlike abilities in Star Trek: The Original Series (1966–1969), floats in space in front of a star.
 He closes his eyes and there are several images: Spock standing over the grave of James T. Kirk on the planet Veridian III from the film Star Trek Generations (1994); a futuristic cityscape; Spock doing a mind meld with J. M. Colt from the Original Series pilot episode "The Cage" (1964); Colt on a high rock pillar looking at an eye-shaped pool inside a circle of stones; the crashed saucer portion of the USS Enterprise–D being recovered from Veridian III by Starfleet; and a different version of Colt from the alternate Kelvin Timeline reviewing a file on Kirk's death in the Prime Timeline.

 Kirk walks through a garden and sees a group of people standing by a fountain.
 He recognizes one of the people, Saavik, and realizes that the man standing beside her is her son with Spock.
 At the fountain is Starfleet officer Yor from the Kelvin Timeline, who gives Kirk the Starfleet badge which Spock had recovered from Kirk's grave on Veridian III.
 Kirk then finds himself in a distorted passageway where he sees versions of himself from earlier in his life.
 After they fade away, Kirk follows the passage.
-He enters a room on the planet New Vulcan in the Kelvin Timeline where an elderly, dying Spock lies in a bed.
+He enters a room on the planet New Vulcan in the Kelvin Timeline where an elderly Spock lies on his deathbed.
 Kirk takes Spock's hand and they share a look before silently watching the sunset together.